rafsaf/docker-fastapi-projects/docs/index.rst

 *Well-documented examples of deployment-ready FastAPI applications written from scratch.*

-So, you want to include a docker in your FastAPI app, but there is a Great Wall?
+You want to include a docker in your FastAPI app, but there is a Great Wall?
 --------------------------------------------------------------------------------

 **That's definitely a good place to learn how to jump over it.**